 We always recommend using pairs of standard mono ceiling speakers for rooms bigger than 3 metres x 3 metres, but for some solutions such as bathrooms and small bedrooms where space is limited a single stereo speaker is an ideal option.

 Single stereo ceiling speakers have two tweeters rather than one (as shown in the diagram above), allowing for true stereo sound from a single unit.
 The only difference is that they require two runs of speaker cable for the left and right audio channels (you can read more about single stereo speakers here).

 If you are installing a single stereo speaker you should aim to place it in the centre of the ceiling (if possible) for the best distribution of sound.
-If you are installing two or more speakers then the optimal placement is at equal distance apart from each wall in the room and at least 2 metres away from each other.
+If you are installing two or more speakers then the optimal placement is at an equal distance apart from each wall in the room and at least 2 metres away from each other.

 For unconventional room layouts, you can buy speakers with angled or pivoting tweeters, and you are welcome to send your floor plans to our team of experts who can work out an ideal layout for you.